SUKOHI/Julius/README.md

 	$julius->setStartDate(Input::get('base_date'))	//Set base date
-		->showNavigation(true)	// Show or hide the navigation ->setMode(Input::get('mode'))	// month, week or day
+		->showNavigation(true)	// Show or hide the navigation ->showDayOfWeek(true)	// Show or hide the day of week for "week" or "day" mode.
+		->setMode(Input::get('mode'))	// month, week or day
 		->setHours('8:10', '18:20')	// Set the hour range for day and week mode ->setClasses([	// Set classes